m. Barbara Agnes Gordin,

 IV.
 The Cottrell DNA Project

-Thanks to Darel Coterel who started this whole thing, we have learned that there are at least four different Cottrell families in the USA and another in the UK.
+Thanks to Darel Coterel who started the whole thing, we have learned that there are at least four different Cottrell families in the USA and another in the UK.
 Yours truly was a 25/25 gene marker match with Bob Cottrell of Dubuque, IA, who is a descendant of one John Cottrell who was born in 1771 and moved from Virgina to Greene County, OH in about 1801, the same time period as Thomas Cottrell above.
-John and Thomas Cottrell were likely to have been close relatives, perhaps even brothers, but unfortunately we know nothing of the ancestors of either one; nor do we know where either was born, or exactly when either moved to Ohio.

 V. The only reference to a Thomas Cottrell in the Virginia Colonial Records who would have been the right age is the following, p.
 424: